Filipinos like to use avocados in desserts. If you like avocados but you don't have an ice cream maker, then this recipe is for you.

 Adobo is a famous and popular Filipino dish.
 It's very easy to make, and it's absolutely delicious, too.

 This dish is a Filipino version of meatloaf.
 I remember my mom making this dish for special occasions, such as Christmas.
 There are many variations of this dish.
 You can add whatever ingredients you want since it's very versatile.
 So try it out, modify it, and make it your own.

 Are you allergic to soy sauce, sensitive to gluten, or watching your carbs?
 In this gluten-free and soy-free recipe, we use cauliflower instead of rice and Chinese Five Spice instead of soy sauce.
 If you're looking for alternatives to your typical fried rice, give this recipe a try.

-If you like cake and flan (Spanish custard), then this recipe is for you.
-It combines both of these treats into one spectacular dessert.
+If you like cake and flan (Spanish custard), this recipe is for you.
+Let's combine both of these treats into one spectacular dessert!

 In the Philippines, rice cakes are like muffins except they're made with rice flour.
 The rice flour gives them a more rubbery or sticky texture rather than a cake-like texture.

 Have you ever strayed away from God in search of fulfillment from other things in life?
 If so, you'll discover, like me, that only God can give us what we all yearn for, since He is the true source of meaning and joy in life.